-CJ441 Senior Seminar in Criminal Justice
+CJ441 Senior Seminar in Criminal Justice 3 credits (fall) DA: L2 APS

-Prerequisites: Senior Criminal Justice Major.
+Prerequisite: Senior Criminal Justice Major.

 This capstone course will provide a critical analysis of the major issues in criminal justice.
 The topics will range from corruption, overcrowding in correctional institutions, women in the criminal justice system, to current public issues.